-The HPI uses multiplexed operation, meaning the data bus carries both address and data.
-When the host drives an address on the bus, the address is stored in the address register (HPIA) in the HPI, so that the bus can then be used for data.
+The HPI supports multiplexed operation meaning the data bus is used for both address and data.
+Each host cycle consists of two consecutive 16-bit transfers in the dual-halfword mode and one 32-bit transfer in the single-fullword mode.
+When the host drives an address on the bus, the address is stored in a 32-bit address register (HPIA) in the HPI, so that the bus can then be used for data.
+The HPI contains two address registers (HPIAR and HPIAW), which can be used as separate address registers for read accesses and write accesses (for details, see Section 2.6.1).